QiuYukang/5G-LENA/doc/source/nr-module.rst

 retransmissions, and then to the new data, according to different metrics.

 The base class for OFDMA schedulers is ``MmWaveMacSchedulerOfdma``.
-In the downlink, ``MmWaveMacSchedulerOfdma`` class and its subclasses perform OFDMA scheduling, while in the uplink they leverage some of the subclasses of ``MmWaveMacSchedulerTdma`` class that implements TDMA scheduling.
+In the downlink, such class and its subclasses perform OFDMA scheduling, while in the uplink they leverage some of the subclasses of ``MmWaveMacSchedulerTdma`` class that implements TDMA scheduling.